What do you suppose will the following program display?

 b = [0, 2, 3])

-Consequently, in displaying a[0]
+Consequently, in displaying a[0], this program ends

 up displaying 1.